-Urban Communities – 21st century pioneers – are groups of activists who choose to settle and build their homes in the periphery.
-Together with veteran residents, urban communities define problems that are specific to their environment and seek relevant solutions, enacting an effective bottom-up mechanism for change.
+An urban community has the power to influence and transform its environment.
+Urban communities define problems that are specific to their environment and seek relevant solutions, enacting an effective bottom-up mechanism for change.
 As local residents themselves, community members know if their neighborhood is missing quality education, better public infrastructure, or cultural opportunities.

 Eretz-Ir’s network is the only pluralistic community network in Israel.
-Including 27 communities in 20 cities nationwide, our community network represents the entire spectrum of Israeli society: secular, traditional, and Orthodox Jews, Bedouins, Arab Israelis, Sabras and Olim, and more.
+Our community network represents the entire spectrum of Israeli society: secular, traditional, and orthodox Jews, Bedouins, Arab Israelis, Sabras and Olim, and more.
 Eretz-Ir established this network to create a national partnership of communities, allow for replication of programs between members, pool resources, and create opportunities for cooperation.